AVSystem/developer-zone/docs/Interoperability_tests_guide/Getting_started.md

     The `Success` status of a test case is a measure of the correctness of the device response against the expected test case parameters.
 Depending on the device and tester's needs, there may be test cases that are `successful` when the device responds with a *Failure* message (similarly to the example presented in this section).
 ## Check test execution details

-To see test execution logs for your test case:
+To see test execution logs for your:

 1. While in the **Protocol tests** panel, find your test case and click on its name.
 2. Expand the **Logs** section using the **^** arrow icon to see execution details.